CalinRadoni/ESP32DLEDController/README.md

 - [Espressif IoT Development Framework](https://github.com/espressif/esp-idf)
 - [ESP32RMT](https://github.com/CalinRadoni/ESP32RMT)

+## Example code

+In the `example` directory is an application that should control 64 Digital LEDs of WS2812 type, connected to the GPIO pin 14.

 ## Hardware details

 The code ( with [ESP32RMT](https://github.com/CalinRadoni/ESP32RMT) ) was tested on the following boards: